 Douglas Anderson has conducted more than 75 world premieres, including the first electronic music opera (Shaman, by Alice Shields) and the first concerto for steel drums (Reception for steel drums and orchestra, by George Zarr).

-Ongoing series that Dr. Anderson conducts include annual Messiah Open Sings with the BMCC Downtown Symphony (since 1987) and with the Putnam Chorale (since 2002); and annual Operas on the Terrace with the Downtown Symphony (since 1993); and the Mozart Requiem as part of the annual Make Music New York festival on the summer solstice (since 2018).
+Ongoing series that Dr. Anderson conducts include annual Messiah Open Sings with the BMCC Downtown Symphony (since 1987); annual Operas on the Terrace with the Downtown Symphony (since 1993); and the Mozart Requiem as part of the annual Make Music New York festival on the summer solstice (since 2018).

 His pre-concert chats with the Putnam Chorale and the BMCC Downtown Symphony are widely acclaimed by audiences for their historical and compositional perspective, as well as for greatly enhancing the concert experience.

 One recent honor was to conduct a volunteer orchestra and chorus in a performance on Mozart’s Requiem at the 911 Memorial as part of the Make Music New York celebration.
 This has grown into an annual event, with singers and instrumentalists gathering each year on June 21 to perform this great piece.

 Many performances of Douglas Anderson conducting the Putnam Chorale are available on PutnamChorale.org.